 Signatures for windows identify window elements such as: edit control, buttons, and check boxes.
-A special form of windows is also identified using this mechanism.
-The common attributes include title, class\name, ctrl\id, and so on.
+A special form of windows is also identified by using this mechanism.
+The common attributes include title, class_name, ctrl_id, and others.

 Unlike Web and .EXE signatures, Wnd signatures (and HTML signatures) support hierarchies.
 For example, you can identify parent, ancestor, descendant, and child relationships between windows.